Bounds on Ramsey Games via Alterations

-For \refT{thm:Hremoval} the core strategy is to approximate~$Y_K$ by more tractable auxiliary random variables, inspired by ideas from~\cite{JR2002,Warnke2017, warnke2016missing, vsileikis2019upper}.
-In~particular, we expect that the main contribution to~$Y_K$ should come from $H$-copies that share exactly two vertices and one edge with~$K$; in the below proof we denote the collection of such `good' $H$-copies by~$\cH_K^*$.
+In this section we prove the main tool \refT{thm:Hremoval} of our refined alteration method.
+The main difficulty is the desired upper bound on~$Y_K$, which denotes the number of edges in~$E(G_{n,p}[K])$ that are in some~$H$-copy of~$G_{n,p}$.
+Here our core proof strategy is to approximate~$Y_K$ by more tractable auxiliary random variables, inspired by ideas from~\mbox{\cite{JR2002,Warnke2017, warnke2016missing, vsileikis2019upper}}.
+In~particular, we expect that the main contribution to~$Y_K$ should come from $H$-copies that share exactly two vertices and one edge with~$K$; in the below proof we will denote the collection of such `good' $H$-copies by~$\cH_K^*$.
 Note that when multiple good~$H$-copies from~$\cH_K^*$ contain some common edge~$f$ inside~$K$, they together only contribute one edge to~$Y_K$.
 It follows that, by arbitrarily selecting one `representative' copy~$H_f \in \cH_K^*$ for each relevant edge~$f$, we should obtain a sub-collection~$\cH \subseteq \cH_K^*$ of good $H$-copies with~$|\cH| \approx Y_K$.
 The~$H$-copies in~$\cH$ share no edges inside~$K$ by construction, and it turns out that all other types of edge-overlaps are `rare', i.e., make a negligible contribution to~$Y_K$.
 We thus expect that there is an edge-disjoint sub-collection~$\cH' \subseteq \cH \subseteq \cH_K^*$ of good $H$-copies with~$|\cH'| \approx |\cH| \approx Y_K$, and here the crux is that the upper tail of~$|\cH'|$ is much easier to estimate than the upper tail of~$Y_K$ (see~\refCl{cl:UT}~below).
-The following proof implements a rigorous variant of the above-discussed heuristic~ideas. \begin{proof}[Proof of \refT{thm:Hremoval}] Noting that the claimed bounds are trivial when~$m_2(H) \le 1$ (since then there are~no $k$-vertex sets~$K$ in~$G_{n,p}$ due to~$n \ll k$), we may henceforth assume~$m_2(H)>1$.
+The following proof implements a rigorous variant of the above-discussed heuristic~ideas for bounding~$Y_K$. \begin{proof}[Proof of the~\mbox{$Y_K$ bound} of \refT{thm:Hremoval}] Noting that the claimed bounds are trivial when~$m_2(H) \le 1$ (since then there are~no $k$-vertex subsets~$K$ in~$G_{n,p}$ due to~$n \ll k$), we may henceforth assume~$m_2(H)>1$.